develop-me/blog-resources/base/index.md

 ---

 Now, I'm about to get a bit mathsy on you.
-Some people are scared of maths and switch off the second that they see it.
+Some people are scared of maths and switch off the second they see it.
 But I'm not going to be doing anything complicated, just using “powers”.

 A number, x, to some power, y – written x<sup>y</sup> – just means multiplying x by itself y times.
 For example: